Semiya Upma Recipe (Vermicelli Upma)

 Instructions

-- Drizzle 1 tsp coconut oil on top.
-Garnish with curry leaves.
+- Drizzle 1 teaspoon of coconut oil over the cooked upma.
+Garnish with fresh curry leaves.

 Notes